Months before coronavirus hit Trump’s circle, Iran battled a similar outbreak

 Iran shut its parliament on Feb.
 25, six days after confirming its first infections and fatalities.
 But with an incubation period of two weeks — and sometimes even more — it appears that move was already too late to stem the virus’s march through the country’s echelons of power once an outbreak had found its way in.

 In the months since, parliaments and congresses around the world have gone virtual or opted for a hybrid model to prevent these kinds of superspreading events.
 Occasionally, government buildings have temporarily shut and members ordered into quarantine after one of their own tests positive.
-In Sudan, 10 members of the country’s coronavirus task contracted covid-19 in May.
-Before Trump’s infection, British Prime Minister Boris Johnson was among the most high-profile world leaders to battle covid-19, which nearly killed him.
+In Sudan, 10 members of the country’s coronavirus task contracted the coronavirus in May.
+Before Trump’s infection, British Prime Minister Boris Johnson was among the most high-profile world leaders to battle covid-19, the disease caused by the virus, which nearly killed him.

-In the spring, Iran was among the region’s hardest hit country by the virus.
+In the spring, Iran was among the region’s hardest hit country by the coronavirus.
 Critics accused the government of covering up the severity of outbreaks, as hospitals, already crumbling amid an economic crisis, struggled to provide care.

 When its parliament reopened in April, strict social distancing rules were put in place.
-State-run television captured images of some members huddled together nonetheless.
+State-run television displayed images of some members huddled together nonetheless.